applariat/kubernetes-postfix-relay-host/README.md

 # kubernetes-postfix-relay-host
-A SMTP relay host for transactional based emails from within a k8 cluster.
+A SMTP relay host for transactional based emails from within a k8s cluster.

 ## Overview
 This repository contains Kubernetes config files and a docker image to easily set up a SMTP relay for services such as SendGrid.

 ## Background
 We needed a simple docker image that can be configured with env vars.
-Also, the functionality is easily overridded by providing an alternate init script.
+Also, the functionality is easily overridden by providing an alternate init script.

 # Quickstart
 Run on docker